You can read the first four parts of IELTS Beginners here:

 Can you afford to fail the test multiple times?
 Or would it be in your best interest to invest in a tutor or course?
 Either way, it’s important that you think very carefully and make sure you do what is right for you.

-Question 3: Should I Find an Online Teacher or a Live Teacher?
+Question 3: Should I Find an Online Teacher or a Physical Teacher?

 Again, the answer to this question depends on your individual needs, as everyone learns differently.